tsaie79/virtual-kubelet-cmd/README.md

 This demo shows how to use virtual-kubelet-cmd to run shell commands directly on the host.
 Here are the steps:

-- Create a virtual-kubelet instance.
+- Create a virtual-kubelet instance by running `make build` and go to `test-run` directory.
+Run `sh start.sh` to start the virtual-kubelet instance.

 ![image](images/create_vk.gif)